 Go to Select > Invert, then press Delete again.
 The entire image is now black.

-Click the Bucket Fill Tool and ensure the active foreground color is white.
+Click the Bucket Fill Tool and ensure the active foreground colour is white.

-Click the top area to fill it with the active foreground color (white).
+Click the top area to fill it with the active foreground colour (white).

 Step 7: Export the mask as a PNG